-Loyola expert in child safety offers Christmas toy tipsDecember 16th, 2013 by Evie Polsley in Health /
+Loyola expert in child safety offers Christmas toy tipsDecember 16, 2013 by Evie Polsley in Medicine & Health / Health

 As Santa puts the finishing touches on gifts for those on the nice list, it's important for parents to make sure wish list items bring joy, not tragedy, on Christmas morning.